MedlyticsUniversal/Data/README.md

-# Datasets & Images
+# Medlytics Datasets & Images
-Where all tutorial datasets and images are stored
+Where all datasets and images pertaining to course tutorials are stored.